705: Escape 2000

 Wow, it would be horrible to die to the strains of David Sanborn.

-David Sanborn is a jazz saxophonist who has played with most of the big-name musicians during the second half of the 20th century, in addition to having an extremely successful solo career.
+David Sanborn (1945-2024) was a jazz saxophonist who played with most of the big-name musicians during the second half of the 20th century, in addition to having an extremely successful solo career.

 This was once a glorious McDonald’s Playland.